Standard atomic weight: Published values

+Currently 83 elements have an assigned standard atomic weight.
+In addition to the full-precision values, CIAAW publishes abridged standard atomic weights (to five significant digits) and, for the twelve elements whose atomic weights are expressed as intervals, single-number conventional atomic-weight values for use when isotopic variation is unimportant.

+The symbol Ar(E) denotes the relative atomic mass of a particular sample of element E, whereas the standard atomic weight is denoted A_{r}°(E) (the circle ° indicating the defined standard-state composition).

 Abridged atomic weight

-The abridged atomic weight, also published by CIAAW, is derived from the standard atomic weight reducing the numbers to five digits (five significant figures).
+The abridged atomic weight, also published by CIAAW, is derived from the standard atomic weight, reducing the numbers to five digits (five significant figures).
 The name does not say 'rounded'.

-Interval borders are rounded downwards for the first (lowmost) border, and upwards for the upward (upmost) border.
+Interval borders are rounded downwards for the first (low most) border, and upwards for the upward (upmost) border.
 This way, the more precise original interval is fully covered.